Black History Month USA | Anne Cole Lowe

 She might invest in some Nubian Skin hosiery for the events that she needs to attend as part of her job in the fashion industry.
 If she wore her dresses, having a few pairs of tights in her nude tone would be a wardrobe staple to match her attire.

-Alternatively, she might recommend Nubian Skin’s Plumetis Multi-Way bra, Suspender belt and Hold-ups, or the Naked Seamless Panties range, to her African-American clientele, looking for functional or seamless nude lingerie to sit under her gorgeous dresses for their events.
+Alternatively, she might recommend Nubian Skin’s Plumetis Multi-Way bra, Suspender belt and Hold-ups, or the Seamless Panties range, to her African-American clientele, looking for functional or seamless nude lingerie to sit under her gorgeous dresses for their events.

 Share Tweet Pin it